sheremet-va/vi-fetch/README.md

 #### willDo

-If you want to do something when the `fetch` is invoking, you can use `willDo` method:
+If you want to make custom behaviour when the `fetch` is invoking, you can use `willDo` method.
+The first argument is `URL` instance, the rest are `fetch` arguments.

 ```ts
 import { test, expect } from 'vitest';